Standard Picture Book – Part 1

 In the beginning God created the heavens and the earth.
 (Genesis 1:1)

 It is God who has always existed, the great I AM.
 He existed before the beginning of our universe.
-This is why we put this frame first, even though it does not follow exactly the word sequence in the first verse of Genesis (the word sequence is dictated by how grammar worked in ancient Hebrew).
+This is why we put this frame first, even though it does not follow exactly the word sequence in the first verse of Genesis (understanding also that the word sequence is set by the way grammar worked in ancient Hebrew).
 Following Jewish practices, we use the name of G-d here, recognizing that from a religious as well as a scientific standpoint, our Creator is far, far above what we can fully understand or imagine.
 From a religious standpoint, this is one of the many reasons that we call G-d holy.

 The beginning of time and space